bryandugan/bryan-dugan/content/posts/Setting up a new Mac for development with Homebrew/Setting up a new Mac for development with Homebrew.md

 ## Laravel Valet as a Local Development Server

 Laravel Valet is what I use as my local development server.
-I use it, because it's easy to setup and doesn't require running a Vagrant box or anything else too complicated.
+I use it because it's easy to set up and doesn't require running a Vagrant box or anything else too complicated.
 It turns your Mac into a development server by running Nginx in the background as you start your computer.
-My personal favorite feature, is that you can run `valet park` in your local development directory, and any folder in that directory becomes a `.test` domain.
+My personal favorite feature is that you can run `valet park` in your local development directory, and any folder in that directory becomes a `.test` domain.
 So if you have a folder called `my-website`, open your favorite browser and type in `my-website.test` and you'll be directed to your index file in the `my-website` folder.

 To set up Valet, I highly recommend [Jalen Davenport's absolutely wonderful guide](https://medium.com/@jalendport/running-craft-cms-3-on-laravel-valet-6df61e5193fd) on how to set up Valet.
 It's geared towards Craft CMS development, but the basic install is all the same for whatever type of web development you'll be doing.